Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Total and Moneyline

-Take a look at the favorite, total and moneyline for this matchup listed on individual sportsbooks.
+Check out the favorite, total and moneyline for this matchup at multiple sportsbooks.

 |Stars Moneyline